davidar/peruse/test/iab-1.md

+---
-# Getting LEAN with Digital Ad UX
+title: Getting LEAN with Digital Ad UX
+author: Scott Cunningham
+lang: en
+---

 We messed up.
 As technologists, tasked with delivering content and services to users, we lost track of the user experience.